Gradient Descent for Deep Matrix Factorization: Dynamics and Implicit Bias towards Low Rank: The Dynamics of Gradient Descent

 \subsection{Identical Initialization}

-We start by observing that the dynamics of the different eigenvalues decouple when initializing with the same multiple of the identity matrix. \HR{A similar result and proof has already appeared in \cite{Gissin2019Implicit}, which is why we omit the proof here.}
+We start by observing that the dynamics of the different eigenvalues decouple when initializing with the same multiple of the identity matrix.
+A similar result and proof has already appeared for the underlying gradient flow in \cite[Section E.1]{Gissin2019Implicit}.

 \begin{lemma} Let $(\W_j(\tdisc))_{j=1}^N$ be the solution to the gradient descent \eqref{eq:MatrixFactorization_GradientDescent} with identical initialization \eqref{eq:MatrixFactorization_IdenticalInitialization} and let $\widehat{W} = \V \Dground \V^T$ be an eigenvalue decomposition of the symmetric ground truth matrix (where $V$ is orthogonal).
 Then the matrices $\D_j(\tdisc):= \V^\tT\W_j(\tdisc)\V$ are real, diagonal and identical, i.e., $\D_j(\tdisc) = \D(\tdisc)$ for all $j$ for some $\D(\tdisc)$, and follow the dynamics